 Your business wants to reach all the customers that it can, right?
-There’s one small problem: no one seems to want to watch your videos.
+You want to be the hottest brand on every social media service and platform.
+But, there’s one small problem: no one seems to want to watch your videos.
 What can you do?
 The answer can be fairly simple, as it turns out.
-Here are some easy ways to engage your audience and boost your sales.
+So, get ready to step up your social media services game with these easy ways to engage your audience and boost your sales.

 Curiosity isn’t often enough to keep your viewers interested, however.
 As with any creative project, it’s important to hook your viewer.
 A TV show will often start with an engaging opening scene or sequence.
 A book or news article will try to catch your attention in the first sentence.
 The same should be true for your video.
 Studies have shown that if a viewer is engaged within the first 3 seconds, they’ll typically watch for 30 seconds or more, so be sure to hook your viewer!